 Course Outline

-First Session: The first session will provide an introduction to procurement, emphasizing its significance, supplier relationships, and the sourcing process.
-It will also cover value-based sourcing.
-In the latter part of the session, participants will receive orientation on value risk mapping, the importance of categorizing suppliers, and developing distinct strategies for each group.
-We will explore when and why outsourcing is necessary.
-Additionally, we will discuss price volatility and supply chain variability, focusing on how to structure contracts to address these challenges.
+First Session: The first session will provide an overview of procurement, emphasizing its importance, supplier relationships, and the sourcing process.
+It will also introduce the concept of value-based sourcing.
+In the second half of the session, participants will learn about value risk mapping, the significance of categorizing suppliers, and developing tailored strategies for each group.
+The session will cover when and why outsourcing is necessary, as well as how to address price volatility and supply chain variability through effective contract management.

-Second Session: The second session will concentrate on optimizing procurement activities, specifically balancing purchase costs and service levels.
-Participants will engage in exercises using optimization and linear programming to create minimum cost models while considering service levels.
-Different product offerings, including standard bids, minimum volume bids, and volume discounts, will be integrated into the modeling process.
-This session will require extensive use of Microsoft Excel for model development and optimization, providing valuable insights into the trade-offs involved in selecting an offer.
+Second Session: The second session will focus on optimizing procurement activities, specifically the balance between purchase costs and service levels.
+Participants will engage in hands-on exercises using optimization and linear programming to develop minimum cost models that consider service level requirements.
+The session will also explore different product offerings, including normal bids, minimum volume bids, and volume discounts.
+Extensive use of Microsoft Excel will be required to develop and optimize these models, providing participants with valuable insights into the trade-offs involved in selecting an offer.

-Third Session: The third session will focus on supply chain coordination, addressing issues arising from demand variability and a lack of information sharing among partners.
+Third Session: The third session will address supply chain coordination, highlighting the challenges posed by demand variability and a lack of information sharing among supply chain partners.
 In the context of uncertainty, procurement and supply chain managers must mitigate the effects of information delays, which can lead to the bullwhip effect.
+This session will delve into the causes and impacts of the bullwhip effect on the supply chain and discuss strategies for reducing its risk among partners.

 Requirements